-The requirement for temporal stability has produced a structure of factors of entrepreneur characteristics, Figure 7.2, which is different from what was anticipated, is based on structural equation modelling, using the LISREL program (Bollen, 1989; Hair et al., 1995; Jöreskog and Sörbom, 1995).
+The requirement for temporal stability has produced a structure of factors of entrepreneur characteristics, Figure 7.2, which is different from what was anticipated, Figure 6.1.
+It is therefore important to investigate the dynamic properties of the combined measurement model for entrepreneur and enterprise characteristics.
+This part is based on structural equation modelling, using the LISREL program (Bollen, 1989; Hair et al., 1995; Jöreskog and Sörbom, 1995).